 They each had a designated Powerpuff Girl.
 The oldest was Blossom, the four-year-old was Buttercup, and the youngest was always Bubbles.
 They would keep these parts for years, and act out their own fights for the safety of Townsville in my living room.
 Many a lamp and three couches were sacrificed to the cause….

-My latest for Washington Post.
+My latest for the Washington Post.
 Let me know what you think.

 I am declaring Samwell Tarly the winner of the first episode of Season 7 of Game of Thrones.